fembrioni/fer-gx/README.md

 # What I learned

 Great expectations library allows a "Continuous Integration" testing for ETL processes.
 It let you run tests on your source data as well as on transformed data.
-Then, any changes you make to your ETL process can be guaranteed by Great expectations tests.
+Then, any changes you make to your ETL process can be checked against your expectations by Great Expectations tests.